-Carey: Thank you.
+Carey Casey: Thank you.
 I’m so honored to be with you.

 Jim: And their ages are pretty tight, right?

-Jim: Okay, so here’s the big question: What’s the difference between fathering a child and grandfathering a child—other than maybe not as many dirty diapers?
+Jim: Okay, so here’s the big question: What’s the difference between fathering a child and grandfathering a child, other than maybe not as many dirty diapers?

-Carey: Well, one of the exciting things is that they can come over and spend the night and have fun, and then we can send them home.
+Carey: Well, one of the exciting things is that they can come over and spend the night and have fun and then we can send them home.

 Carey: You’re totally right, Jim.
 I’m the spoiler.
-Believe it or not, my bride’s major spiritual gift is hospitality.
+Believe it or not, my bride’s major spiritual gift is hospitality…

-Carey: And she is also a second-grade teacher, so she is very smart, very orderly.
-[She] can, you know, schedule things.
+Carey: …And she is also a second-grade teacher, so she is very smart, very orderly, can, you know, schedule things.
 She sends out an itinerary, believe it or not, before Christmas at least a month and a half, two months, of all the meals, what we will be doing, who’s staying in what room and all of that.
 And she’s just that way.

-Jim: And you go out of your way, in a beautiful way, to lift your bride, Melanie up.
-Why is that important as a grandfather to demonstrate that to your grandkids?
+Jim: And you go out of your way, in a beautiful way, to lift your bride, Melanie, up.

 Carey: Well, the heritage.
 Now we have to deal with the economics of life, being in the richest, most powerful country in the world, and you want to leave an inheritance for your children.
 My grandfather did that, whom I never met, but when it really gets down to it, we have to look at this thing called legacy, and that’s going to live longer than us.
 We have to be about something that’s bigger than us, that will live longer than us.

 Carey: And I saw that in my parents and that’s what I really seek to do.
-I can have title of CEO or Ambassador for Fathers and all of that, but when it really gets down to it, I have to model it and I have to leave that legacy, to have that testimony.
+I can have title of CEO, or Ambassador for Fathers and all of that, but when it really gets down to it, I have to model it, and I have to leave that legacy, to have that testimony.

-Jim: You mentioned your grandfather.
+Jim: Yeah.
+You mentioned your grandfather.
 How did he do that for you as a grandson?
 What did he do that caught your attention growing up?

 John: That’s a legacy that you’ve received.

-Carey: Not perfect, none of us, but that’s where I came from.
+Carey: Not perfect.
+None of us.
+But that’s where I came from.